datamarket-tobigs/Cross-Cutting/README.md

 **Cross-Cutting** is a service that makes it easy for anyone to make mixed music video

-Cross-Cutting is an open source project developed by Tobigs Team6 using MoviePy, AlphaPose, etc..
+Cross-Cutting is an open source project developed by Tobigs Team6 using MoviePy, Keras-facenet, OpenCV, etc..

 Cross-Cutting is made in Python 3 version.